Microsoft/azure-docs.pt-pt/articles/visual-studio/vs-storage-cloud-services-getting-started-queues.md

         // Get a reference to a queue named "messageQueue" CloudQueue messageQueue = queueClient.GetQueueReference("messageQueue");

-**NOTA:** Use todo o código acima na frente do código nos exemplos a seguir.
+**Observação:** Use todo o código acima na frente do código nos exemplos a seguir.

 ## <a name="create-a-queue-in-code"></a>Criar uma fila no código
 Para criar a fila no código, basta adicionar uma chamada para **CreateIfNotExists**.